 #5 Facebook likes it when you post new updates yourself

 Actually scheduling posts to Facebook yourself instead of using a service like Buffer or Hootsuite is probably the most important factor in getting your content seen organically.
 Facebook’s algorithm favours posts uploaded by the user.
 We recommend uploading a landscape/horizontal image to the post even if Facebook automatically pulls in a portrait/vertical one.
-Not sure, what the correct dimensions are of the ever-changing Facebook picture sizes?
-Madebysource, has this very helpful Photoshop plugin, which always has the latest sizes available for you.

 You can choose to leave the link in the copy of the post or just have the image be the hyperlink.
 Play around with both ways for a while to see what your users click on more often!